pipelight/doc.pipelight/cookbook/medusa.md

 Bringing un up and running instance manually was quite heavy in commands, but in the end it came to be pretty simple using pipelight.

-Fore the sake of readability, I recommand putting your docker object definition in an env folder.
+Fore the sake of readability, I recommend putting your docker object definition in an env folder.

 ```sh
 .pipelight